We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 - Although you can use a registered trade name to help with branding, (ie 1234567 Canada Inc. operating as Dave's Dry Cleaning) it usually doesn't look very appealing as you should still clearly list the corporate name in order to maintain limited liability protection;

 - The added cost to incorporate using a named corporation is very reasonable and it is a one time fee paid at the time of incorporation.
-Some incorporation packages (such as our all in incorporation package) include a named corporation for free.

 Shares represent ownership of a business.
 Shares can be issued by the corporation, transferred by shareholders, and used as security for the owner's debts, among other things.